nhn/tui.grid/packages/toast-ui.react-grid/README.md

 ### Setup

-Fork `develop` branch into your personal repository.
+Fork `master` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
 Before starting development, you should check to haveany errors.